 IMPORTANT NOTICES

-Our Junior ARP will open on Monday 23rd February 2026.
+Our Junior ARP will open soon.

 Our ARP Vision Statement

-In promoting our vision, Building a Brighter Future Together, New Mill Junior and Infant Schools are proud to open our Additional Resourced Provision (ARP) for pupils with complex communication and interaction (CCI) needs in January 2026.
+In promoting our vision, Building a Brighter Future Together, New Mill Junior and Infant Schools are proud to open our Additional Resourced Provision (ARP) for pupils with complex communication and interaction (CCI) needs.
 An ARP is a provision within a mainstream school, providing specialist and targeted support for children with long-term special educational needs.
 Our aim for both provisions is to provide a bespoke learning experience within a nurturing environment.
 Our staff are specialists in working with children with complex communication and interaction needs, with many years of experience between them.
 We are passionate in supporting our ARP children to thrive and achieve.

 The key principles and purpose of our curriculum: